carlosbort/carlosbort.github.io/_posts/posts/2020-11-30-MDS_Funtamentals_of_MachineLearning.md

 During different moments of the late twentieth century, a lot was said about artificial intelligence and the different applications it would have.
 Why has the expansion been in the last 10 years?

 1. **Context**
-	- Data: digitization of the Company and lowering the price of disk storage
+	- *Data:* digitization of the Company and lowering the price of disk storage
-	- Computation capabilities: computing capabilities have been doubling every 2 years, the well-known Moore's Law
+	- *Computation capabilities:* computing capabilities have been doubling every 2 years, the well-known Moore's Law
-	- Algorithms: current algorithms are outperforming people in solving specific tasks and are developed in open source
+	- *Algorithms:* current algorithms are outperforming people in solving specific tasks and are developed in open source

 2. **Data**, it is the material on which we will build, there are two types:
-	- Structured, follows a table structure
+	- *Structured*, follows a table structure
-	- Unstructured, does not follow a table structure.
+	- *Unstructured*, does not follow a table structure.
 Ex: text, image, audio

 3. **Algorithm**, it is the mathematical function that links the input data and an action